wp-plugins/format-media-titles/readme.txt

 2. Same media upload with 'Format Media Titles' Plugin activated.
 No need to manually edit title anymore!

 == Changelog ==

+*0.21*

+* Fixed error when saving plugins settings.
+This fix may require you to check plugin settings and re-save.

 *0.2*